 A Pocket Garden is a miniature garden that uses edible plants, plants that attract wildlife, and that reuses something which would otherwise have been thrown away.
 Each year, we invite young people from schools across Scotland to send in their designs for a colourful and exciting pocket-sized garden.
 Pupils who send in the winning designs are then invited to build and grow their gardens to display.

-Many of us in 2020 discovered the joy of growing something and noticing the natural world on our doorsteps.
-This 2021 Pocket Garden Design Competition builds on those positive experiences, linking garden design with health and hope for the future.
+Throughout lockdown, many of us rediscovered the joy of growing something and noticing the natural world on our doorsteps.
+This year the Pocket Garden Design Competition builds on those positive experiences, linking garden design with health and hope for the future.

-This Activities at Home sheet has lots of activities around the competition themes for children to try at home.
-You can use it to inspire ideas for a pocket garden design for the competition.
+Activities at Home sheet has lots of activities around the competition themes for children to try at home.
+You can use it to inspire ideas for a pocket garden design for the competition next year.

 Have a look at the Pocket Garden Stories from previous years for ideas and inspiration.
 The children’s designs are often playful, informal, celebratory and full of clever surprises and innovative ideas.